Tissue Expansion in Birmingham AL

-Tissue Expansion Reconstructive Plastic Surgery
+Skin Growth for Reconstructive Plastic Surgery

 Tissue Expansion Candidates

-- Tissue expansion is an option for repairing or replacing areas of the scalp where hair growth makes it difficult to replace lost tissue with skin from other areas of the body.
+Almost anyone in need of additional skin can benefit from tissue expansion, from infants to elderly men and women.
+The procedure is used widely in breast reconstruction when there is not enough skin to accommodate a permanent implant to restore a woman's natural appearance.
+Tissue expansion is also an option for repairing or replacing areas of the scalp where hair growth makes it difficult to replace lost tissue with skin from other areas of the body.

-- Tissue expansion may be more difficult on the back, torso or other areas where skin is thick.
+Tissue expansion generally produces excellent results when reconstructing some areas of the face and neck, hands, arms and legs.
+Expansion may be more difficult on the back, torso or other areas where skin is thick.
 If the affected area is severely damaged or scarred, expansion is probably not an option since healthy skin is the first requirement.

 Tissue Expansion Advantages